suneeta-mall/fable-flow/docs/contributing/guidelines.md

 ## 🏆 Recognition

-Contributors are recognized in several ways:

 ### Contributors Wall
-All contributors are listed in our [Contributors](../contributors.md) page with:
+All contributors are listed on our [Contributors](../contributors.md) page.
-- Profile links and contributions
-- Special recognition for major contributions
-- Annual contributor highlights

 ### Contributor Levels
 - **🌱 New Contributor**: First contribution merged